Hillcrest Farm Disc Golf Course Basics

 - Small cabin that can provide shelter from bad weather and also has bags with discs in them that can be rented by those who don't have discs

 - A propane grill free for visitors to use

 - Free bug spray provided in places where biting insects can occasionally pop up in certain seasons.
 Note that Best says he never needs to wear bug spray when doing course work in any season and provides the spray just as a courtesy.

 Events & Leagues at Hillcrest Farm Disc Golf Course

 Events: Hillcrest will be used as one of a few courses for the Canadian National Disc Golf Championships in 2022.
 The event will take place from September 8-11.

 A large event attended by a more local crowd is held on Canada Day, July 1st.
 Players attending this event can expect a fresh BBQ chicken lunch and some fun competition.

-Three real five star reviews of Hillcrest Farm from disc golfers on UDisc.
+Three five star reviews of Hillcrest Farm from disc golfers on UDisc.